acm-uiuc/til/_til/uiuc/dorm-room-planning.md

 leaving an open area where everyone can hang out and having some extra seats can affect whether your room becomes the "social" room where everyone wants to hang out or not.
 Something like http:
-//www.bedbathandbeyond.com/store/product/sit-and-store-folding-storage-ottoman/3241845 c
-an be good for the dual purpose of storage and an extra seat.
+//www.bedbathandbeyond.com/store/product/sit-and-store-folding-storage-ottoman/3241845 can be good for the dual purpose of storage and an extra seat.
 All dorms also have study lounges (which can be used for fun activities if nobody is studying there).
 Make sure to get to know your special facilities when you first move in (find laundry facilities, Allen/Weston/ISR/Nugent/etc.